 The cause of the ‘Great War’, was a simple problem of Germany, a relatively new country, wanting to expand its empire and economic influence, over much older powers, like, France, Russia and Britain.
 The term “Empire” is now a historical anachronism, but in 1914, the world was controlled and dominated by the five European Imperial powers, of Britain, France, Russia, Austria Hungary and the Ottoman Turkish empire.
-Empire was seen as a legitimate instrument to improve ‘civilisation’.
+Empire then, was seen as a legitimate instrument to improve ‘civilisation’.
 Oversea territories and colonies were used as economic markets, to exploit raw materials, control trade and boost national wealth and prestige.
 The British Empire in 1914, was the largest empire in world history.
 The Royal Navy ruled the seas, and Britain dominated world trade and controlled one quarter of the world’s population.
 The Russian Empire was about three quarters the size of Britain’s.
-French territory was about half the size and the German Empire was only 10% the size of the British Empire.
+French territory was about half the size.
+The German Empire was only 10% the size of the British Empire.
 To Germany, whose population increased by a million people a year, who produced more steel than all other major powers put together and exported 90% of the world’s chemicals, this was a barrier to their economic expansion.
 Germany, frustrated by limited markets and dominated by a militaristic ruling class, increased its army and navy, in preparation to expand its empire.
 In a tangle of alliances, stretching back decades, a climate of aggressive rivalry and tension between countries, burst into war.